-While no one can predict with certainty how you will respond to a particular treatment, your health care team will help manage your side effects.
-That is why it is so important to tell your health care team how you're feeling and any concerns you may have.
-Anemia is a very common effect of myelofibrosis.
-As mentioned in the treatment section of this booklet, there are many drug therapies to treat anemia.
+Anemia is a very common effect of myelofibrosis and there are many treatment approaches to improve red blood cell counts in patients with myelofibrosis.
+As mentioned in the treatment section of this booklet, there are many drug therapies targeted at improving anemia in patients.
 Blood transfusions are also an option for patients when their red blood cell count is very low.

-There are also non-drug therapies that can help manage your anemia.
-Because anemia may cause fatigue and shortness of breath, there are a number of things you can do to conserve energy.
-These include pacing your activities, taking frequent breaks, getting plenty of rest, and maintaining good nutrition.
+There are additional non-drug therapies that can assist in managing your anemia.
+Because anemia may also cause fatigue and shortness of breath, there are a number of things you can do to conserve energy including pacing your activities, taking frequent breaks, getting plenty of rest and maintaining good nutrition.

-LEARN MORE ABOUT COPING WITH SIDE EFFECTS
+LEARN MORE ABOUT SIDE EFFECT MANAGEMENT